Exploitation film: Monster movies & natural horror films

 A monster movie is a film that focuses on one or more characters struggling to survive attacks by one or more antagonistic monsters.
 The monster is often created by a folly of mankind – an experiment gone wrong, the effects of radiation or the destruction of habitat.
 The monster is usually a villain but can be a metaphor of humankind's continuous destruction; for instance, a symbol of atomic warfare.

 The first movies of this genre were generally giant monster movies.
 The American film King Kong (1933), the seminal example of the genre, features a giant gorilla.
 The decade most closely associated with the genre is the 1950s, when it was combined with nuclear paranoia.
 Them!
 (1954) features gigantic irradiated ants, and Tarantula!
 (1955) features a gigantic tarantula.
 Creature from the Black Lagoon (1954) is an exception, as instead of a giant monster, it features an aquatic humanoid.
 Again in the 1950s, Japanese film studio Toho started to produce kaiju films.
 Godzilla (1954), the first important example of this trend, features a gigantic dinosaur-like creature.
 Godzilla, King of the Monsters!
 (1956), a Japanese-American co-production, is a heavily re-edited American localization, or "Americanization", of the 1954 Japanese film.
 This film was responsible for introducing Godzilla to a worldwide audience.

 After the 1950s, there was a shift from giant monster movies to movies featuring more or less normal-sized animals, which would perhaps be more accurately classified as natural horror films rather than monster movies.
 Important examples of this new trend from the 1960s to the 1980s include The Birds (1963; birds), Phase IV (1974; ants), Jaws (1975; shark), Orca (1977; orca), Piranha (1978; piranhas), Alligator (1980; alligator), White Dog (1982; dog), Cujo (1983; dog) and Monkey Shines (1988; monkey).
 However, King Kong (1976), a remake of the 1933 film, is a giant monster film just like the original.

 Jaws (1975) also created its own subgenre of exploitation film, named sharksploitation.
+John Nubbin of Different Worlds characterised Gremlins (1984) as an exploitation film, contending that it traded on Steven Spielberg's name and reputation as a means of generating box-office success.

 Nazi exploitation films

 Nazi exploitation (also Nazisploitation) is a subgenre of exploitation film and sexploitation film that involves Nazis committing sex crimes, often as camp or prison overseers during World War II.
 Most follow the Women-in-prison film formula, only relocated to a concentration camp, extermination camp, or Nazi brothel, and with an added emphasis on sadism, gore, and degradation.
 European filmmakers, mostly in Italy, produced Nazi exploitation films.
-Globally exported to both cinema and VHS, the Nazi exploitation films were critically attacked and heavily censored, and the subgenre all but vanished by the end of the seventies.
+Globally exported to both cinema and VHS, the Nazi exploitation films were critically attacked and heavily censored, and the subgenre all but vanished by the end of the Seventies.

 In Italy, these films are known as part of the "il sadiconazista" cycle, which were inspired by such art-house films as The Night Porter (1974) by Liliana Cavani and Salò, or the 120 Days of Sodom (1975) by Pier Paolo Pasolini.